Goaltending edge looms large for Rangers in Game 7 against Devils

 “He was outstanding, again,” coach Gerard Gallant said.

-Meanwhile, Devils coach Lindy Ruff faced questions after Game 6 about what he would do for the series finale.
+Meanwhile, Devils coach Lindy Ruff faced questions after Game 6 about what he will do in the series finale.

-Ruff said on Sunday that he had made a decision but that he was not ready to share it publicly.
+Ruff said on Sunday that he had made a decision but was not ready to share it publicly.

 Gallant said it matters not to him who gets the nod for New Jersey.
 “Not at all,” he said.
 “They can handle that controversy, or whatever you want to call it.”

-“We’re going to expect his best and we’re going to have to make sure we’re giving him our best.”

-Schmid proved he can play at this level in Games 3, 4 and 5, but NHL history of full of goalies who had brief flashes.
+Schmid proved he can play at this level in Games 3, 4 and 5, but NHL history is full of goalies who had brief flashes.

 The trick is consistency, something Shesterkin had in a big way last season and got back this season after a rocky stretch.